 - Provide an odometer mileage certification (If your vehicle is less than 10 years old)

 - Bring your vehicle to a DMV office for verification of the vehicle's identification number.
 (For your convenience, we recommend that you schedule an appointment by calling your local DMV.)

 - Commercial vehicles, including pickup trucks, may also require a weight certificate

 Existing law imposes a use tax on a vehicle purchased outside of California and brought into California within 12 months of purchase.
 New legislation effective October 1, 2004 through July 1, 2006 requires payment of use tax on a vehicle purchased outside California and brought into California within 365 days of the purchase date.

 What do I do if I get a California Intent to Suspend Registration letter?

-If the state of California cannot confirm that you have insurance on your vehicle, you may receive a letter stating that they plan to cancel your car's registration.
-This can happen if the state doesn't have the correct VIN (Vehicle Identification Number) on file, if your insurance coverage has lapsed, or if there's an error in the information that the state of California received.
-Call a GEICO agent to see how we can help.
+- If the state of California cannot confirm that you have insurance on your vehicle, you may receive a letter stating that they plan to cancel your car's registration.
+This can happen if the state doesn't have the correct VIN (Vehicle Identification Number) on file, if your California (or out of state) insurance coverage has lapsed, or if there's an error in the information that the state of California received.

 California Teen Driving Laws

 If you're the parent of a teen who is getting close to the driving age, you and your teen should know that: